 We are a specialty finance company that lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors.
 We define small and mid-sized companies as those with annual revenues between \$25 million and \$250 million.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.
-We are externally managed and advised by Fifth Street Management, whose six principals collectively have over 50 years, and individually have between four years and 14 years, of experience lending to and investing in small and mid-sized companies, and over two years of experience managing a business development company.
-Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by our chief executive officer, and Fifth Street Management's managing partner, Leonard M. Tannenbaum, who has led the investment of over \$800 million in small and mid-sized companies, including the investments made by Fifth Street, since 1998.
+We are externally managed and advised by Fifth Street Management LLC, which we also refer to as our "investment adviser."

-As of March 31, 2010, we had originated \$520.8 million of funded debt and equity investments and our portfolio totaled \$460.9 million at fair value and was comprised of 34 investments, 31 of which were in operating companies and three of which were in private equity funds.
-The three investments in private equity funds represented less than 1% of the fair value of our assets at March 31, 2010.
-The 31 debt investments in our portfolio as of March 31, 2010 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.3x calculated at the time of origination of the investment.
-The weighted average annual yield of our debt investments as of March 31, 2010 was approximately 15.0%, of which 12.7% represented cash payments and 2.3% represented payment-in-kind, or PIK, interest.
+As of September 30, 2010, we had originated \$668.9 million of funded debt and equity investments and our portfolio totaled \$563.8 million at fair value and was comprised of 38 investments, 35 of which were in operating companies and three of which were in private equity funds.
+The three investments in private equity funds represented less than 1% of the fair value of our assets at September 30, 2010.
+The 35 debt investments in our portfolio as of September 30, 2010 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.6x calculated at the time of origination of the investment.
+The weighted average annual yield of our debt investments as of September 30, 2010 was approximately 14.0%, of which 11.8% represented cash payments and 2.2% represented payment-in-kind, or PIK, interest.
 PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.
-For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - Our incentive fee may induce our investment adviser to make speculative investments" on page 17 of the accompanying prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Revenue Recognition - Payment-in-Kind (PIK) Interest" beginning on page 37 of the accompanying prospectus.
+For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - Our incentive fee may induce our investment adviser to make speculative investments" on page 17 of the accompanying prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Revenue Recognition - Payment-in-Kind (PIK) Interest" beginning on page S-13 of this prospectus supplement.

 Our investments generally range in size from \$5 million to \$60 million and are principally in the form of first and second lien debt investments, which may also include an equity component.
 We are currently focusing our origination efforts on first lien loans.
 We believe that the risk-adjusted returns from these loans are superior to second lien investments and offer superior credit quality.
 However, we may choose to originate additional second lien and unsecured loans in the future.
-As of March 31, 2010, all of our debt investments were secured by first or second priority liens on the assets of our portfolio companies.
-Moreover, we held equity investments consisting of common stock, preferred stock, or other equity interests in 21 out of 34 portfolio companies as of March 31, 2010.
+As of September 30, 2010, all of our debt investments were secured by first or second priority liens on the assets of our portfolio companies.
+Moreover, we held equity investments consisting of common stock, preferred stock, or other equity interests in 19 out of 38 portfolio companies as of September 30, 2010.